whitedemon938/Turnstile-Solver/README.md

 + Added web interface for API documentation
 + Improved error handling and logging
 + Added concurrent processing support

+v0.0.4 ⋮ 11/7/2024
++ Minor bug fixes
++ Added invisible cloudflare support
++ Removed headless option as it is not useful since the browser is only working without

 ```

 ---